softwaremill/odelay/README.md

 }
 ```

-Note, the import of the execution context.
-An implicit instance of one must be in scope for the invocation of a future's `onSuccess`.
+Note, the import of the `ExecutionContext`.
+An implicit instance of one must be in scope for the invocation of a Future's `onSuccess` method.

 #### Periodically Delayed futures

-A periodic delay should intuitively never complete as a future can only be satisfied once and a period delay will be executed a number of times.
+A periodic delay should intuitively never complete, as a Future can only be satisfied once and a period delay will be executed a number of times.

-A canceled periodic delay, however will still result in a future failure.
+However, a canceled periodic delay will satisfy a periodic dealys Future in a failure state.

 ```scala
 import scala.concurrent.duration._